Claim Objection Lawyers in Fort Lauderdale

 Once a debtor files for bankruptcy, all affected creditors are notified.
-Once notified, creditors can then file what is called a proof of claim with the bankruptcy court.
-The proof of claim is a document officially stating that the debtor owes money to the creditor.
-Once the proof of claim is filed with the court, the debtor, or any affected party, such as the bankruptcy trustee, can file an objection to the claim.
+Once notified, creditors can then file a “proof of claim” with the bankruptcy court.
+The proof of claim is a document that officially states that the debtor owes money to the creditor.
+Once the proof of claim is filed with the court, the debtor (or any affected party, such as the bankruptcy trustee) can file an objection to the claim.
 The objection simply states that the debtor or whomever files the objection has reason to believe that the creditor is not owed the amount of money stated in the proof of claim.

 Claim objections are particularly important for the debtor.
 If the debtor fails to object to a claim, then the claim remains by default and the debtor will be responsible for satisfying the claim out of the proceeds of the debtor’s estate.
 Conversely, if the creditor does not reply to the objection, then the claim is disallowed, and the creditor receives no compensation, even though it may have a valid claim.

-There are a number of reasons that a debtor or other interested party may file a claim objection: the objecting party believes that the claim amount is incorrect, for instance.
+There are a number of reasons that a debtor or other interested party may file a claim objection: The objecting party believes that the claim amount is incorrect, for instance.
 The debtor could also claim it has no record of debt to the creditor or that it has already satisfied that particular debt.
-Debtors may also file what is called an Omnibus Objection.
+Debtors may also file an Omnibus Objection.
 This type of objection is useful when there are multiple claims and the debtor desires to object to all claims on the same grounds.
-In other words, this allows the debtor to file a single Omnibus Objection versus having to file individual objections to each claim.
+In other words, this allows the debtor to file a single Omnibus Objection, versus having to file individual objections to each claim.

 In bankruptcy court, claim objections can be a complicated process.
-Whether you are a business in bankruptcy or a creditor, the Broward County lawyers at Stok Kon + Braverman can evaluate your case, answer your questions, and review strategies that may help in the debt resolution process.
-We proudly serve South Florida clients in communities including Fort Lauderdale and Hollywood.
-Call us today at (954) 237-1777 or contact us to schedule a consultation with an attorney.
+Whether you are a business in bankruptcy or a creditor, the lawyers at Stok Kon + Braverman can evaluate your case, answer your questions, and review strategies that may help in the debt resolution process.
+We proudly serve clients throughout Broward County.